taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Min's body convulses as her inner circle sets her upright in the very center again.
 The crowd chants "Be Free!
 Be FREE!
 BE FREE!" as Min finishes integrating the subdermal shield.
 After a tense moment, Min focuses her subdermal awareness to sprout razor sharp spikes at her wrists and ankles, cutting her bonds.
 The crowd roars with triumph.

 View from above: Min is on her knees, curled into a fetal position, cradling her bleeding wrists and ankles while her back tatoo writhes in distress.
-Jina, Amadou, and Magou gently place the hoop back down in its exact previous position, centering Min again.
+Jina, Amadou, and Majhee gently place the hoop back down in its exact previous position, centering Min again.

-Magou stands at her original position in the inner circle and shouts: "Minka Oosou, daughter of Jina and Amadou, Tree Surfer of the Automata!"
+Majhee stands at her original position in the inner circle and shouts: "Minka Oosou, daughter of Jina and Amadou, Tree Surfer of the Automata!"

 View of Min from the front, gasping, blinking away large beads of sweat from her eyes as she looks up at her grandmother and clan leader.

-Magou's eyes, proud, confident, expectant: "WHAT DOES IT MEAN TO BE FREE?"
+Majhee's eyes, proud, confident, expectant: "WHAT DOES IT MEAN TO BE FREE?"

 Min closes her eyes, tries to calm her breathing, struggling to stand, gasps: "To drink without bleeding, to breathe without choking, to see the sky and greet the day in my own skin..."